 Minimum Education Level Required: Baccalaureate

-Work Schedule: Position requires flexibility and will be required to work evenings and weekends.
+Work Schedule: Position will require flexibility with shift/hours and may be required to work evenings and weekends.

 Relocation Offered: No

 Background Check: For position finalists, employment with the University will require successful completion of a background check

 Child Protection Clearances: The following PA Act 153 clearances and background checks may be required prior to commencement of employment and as a condition of continued employment: PA State Police Criminal Record Check, FBI Criminal Record Check, PA Child Abuse History Clearance.